 - API secret

-If you use the legacy Cisco Umbrella monitoring setup, which forwards Cisco Umbrella logs to Arctic Wolf from an Amazon Web Services (AWS) Simple Storage Service (S3) bucket:
+Note: If you use the legacy Cisco Umbrella monitoring setup, which forwards Cisco Umbrella logs to Arctic Wolf from an Amazon Web Services (AWS) Simple Storage Service (S3) bucket:

-- With the new setup, you must generate new Umbrella Reporting API credentials, after which Arctic Wolf receives no Cisco Umbrella logs from your S3 bucket until you provision these credentials to Arctic Wolf and the status of your new Cisco Umbrella account in the Arctic Wolf Portal changes to Connected.
+- With the new setup, you must generate new Umbrella Reporting API credentials, after which Arctic Wolf receives no Cisco Umbrella logs from your S3 bucket until you provision these credentials to Arctic Wolf and the status of your new Cisco Umbrella account in the Arctic Wolf Portal changes to Healthy.

-Sign in to the Cisco Umbrella console as an administrator.
+- Sign in to the Cisco Umbrella console as an administrator.

-Copy the Key and Secret values to a secure location.
-The Key value is only displayed once during API key creation.
+Note: The Key Secret value is only displayed once during API key creation.

 This is the integer value in your Cisco Umbrella console URL.
 For example, if your Cisco Umbrella console URL is

 https://dashboard.umbrella.com/o/1111111, then your organization ID is

-Sign in to the Arctic Wolf Portal.
+Sign in to the Arctic Wolf Unified Portal.

-Enter a descriptive name for the credentials.
+- Account Name — Enter a unique and descriptive name for the account.